petsc/petsc/src/docs/sphinx_docs/manual/blas-lapack.rst

 --download-fblaslapack and a f2c generated C version --download-f2cblaslapack (which also supports 128 bit real number computations).
 These libraries are generally low performing but useful to get started with PETSc easily.

-PETSc also provides access to OpenBLAS which has certain operations highly optimized, but uses the reference routines (which come bundled with it) for many other operations, --download-openblas provides a full BLAS/LAPACK implementation.
+PETSc also provides access to OpenBLAS via the --download-openblas configure option.
+OpenBLAS uses some highly optimized operations but falls back on reference routines for many other operations.
+See the OpenBLAS manual for more information.
+The configure option --download-openblas provides a full BLAS/LAPACK implementation.

 BLIS does not bundle LAPACK with it so PETSc's configure attempts to locate a compatible system LAPACK library to use if --download-blis is selected.